London Buses route SL9: History

 The route commenced on 7 December 2019, originally numbered X140, as part of a reorganisation of routes in the lead up to the opening of the Elizabeth line.
 Route X140 was introduced as a limited stop service between Harrow and Heathrow Central bus stations and as a partial replacement for the all stops route 140, which was withdrawn between Hayes & Harlington and Heathrow at the same time.
 Route X140 was initially operated by Metroline.

 Upon being put out to tender, on 4 September 2021 route X140 was taken over by London Sovereign's Harrow bus garage.
-However, due to delays in the delivery of new BYD Alexander Dennis Enviro400EVs and the refurbishment of the Wright SRM bodied Volvo B5LHs for the route, London Sovereign initially operated it with Wright Gemini 3 bodied Volvo B5LHs.
+However, due to delays in the delivery of new BYD Alexander Dennis Enviro400EVs, London Sovereign initially operated it with existing hybrid double deckers.

 On 26 August 2023, route X140 was renumbered SL9, becoming part of the Superloop express bus network.

 On 28 February 2025, the route passed from London Sovereign to First Bus London following the acquisition of RATP Dev Transit London by FirstGroup.